data-apis/array-api-strict/docs/index.md

    API standard.
 [Support for 2023.12 is planned](https://github.com/data-apis/array-api-strict/issues/25).

-## Usage

-TODO: Add a sample CI script here.

 ## Relationship to `numpy.array_api`

 Previously this implementation was available as `numpy.array_api`, but it was moved to a separate package for NumPy 2.0.

-Note that the history of this repo prior to commit [fbefd42e4d11e9be20e0a4785f2619fc1aef1e7c](https://github.com/data-apis/array-api-strict/commit/fbefd42e4d11e9be20e0a4785f2619fc1aef1e7c) was generated automatically from the numpy git history, using the following [git-filter-repo](https://github.com/newren/git-filter-repo) command:
+The history of this repo prior to commit [fbefd42e4d11e9be20e0a4785f2619fc1aef1e7c](https://github.com/data-apis/array-api-strict/commit/fbefd42e4d11e9be20e0a4785f2619fc1aef1e7c) was generated automatically from the numpy git history, using the following [git-filter-repo](https://github.com/newren/git-filter-repo) command: